Updated August 2020.

 Squash bugs, the most common, can take over visibly and quickly.
 Squash vine borers, though unseen mostly, work behind the scenes, and most people don’t realize they’ve got a problem until it’s too late.

-In today’s episode of the Beginner’s Garden Podcast, I talk about the two most common pests plaguing our squash and zucchini plants.
-You’ll learn:
+In today’s episode of the Beginner’s Garden Podcast, I talk about the two most common pests plaguing our squash, zucchini, and pumpkin plants.

 Squash Vine Borer Moth: